John H. Stamler: Biography

-Stamler was born in Elizabeth, New Jersey on December 3, 1938, the son of Nelson Stamler (1909–1972) and Gertrude Aronwitz (1909–1966).
+Stamler was born in Elizabeth, New Jersey on December 3, 1938, the son of Nelson Stamler (1909–1972) and Gertrude Aronwitz (1909–1966), and attended Pingry School.
 His parents were first-generation Jewish Americans of Austrian descent.
 His father was prominent as a racket-busting prosecutor in the 1940s and 1950s, and later served in the New Jersey Senate and as a Union County Court Judge.
 His uncle, Joseph Stamler, was a New Jersey Superior Court Judge.
 Stamler was born Jewish.
 He was a graduate of Lafayette College and Vanderbilt University Law School.
 He was a Law Clerk to the Presiding Judge of the Appellate Division of the New Jersey Superior Court.
 His son Stephen Stamler was a police detective.

 After serving as an associate with an Elizabeth law firm, Stamler became a partner in the Scotch Plains law firm of Stamler and Kaczorowksi.
 He also taught criminal justice at Union County College.
 Gov.Byrne appointed him to the New Jersey Drug Abuse Advisory Council in 1974.
 He also served as the Scotch Plains Municipal Prosecutor.

 In 1967, Stamler was appointed Assistant Prosecutor in Union County, New Jersey.
 He was the Director of the Narcotics Strike Force from 1972 to 1975.
 Governor Brendan Byrne, a Democrat, appointed Stamler to serve as the Union County Prosecutor in 1977.
 He was reappointed by Governor Thomas Kean, a Republican, in 1982 and again in 1988.
 He was New Jersey's first three-term County Prosecutor.

 Stamler had a viral infection which damaged his heart, leaving him with just 10% capacity.
 He had a heart transplant in 1988.
 He died of non-Hodgkin's lymphoma at his home in Scotch Plains, New Jersey on March 25, 1990, at the age of 51.